Beetles found in a log basket

 – Operate a first in first out a policy with firewood.
 This will help to keep unwanted pests to a minimum as this limits the available time for an infestation to build up.

 – Before bringing the firewood inside always give the logs the once over for visible signs of beetles and pests.
 Shaking the logs and banging them together will help remove any that are on the surface or starting to exit the wood.

 What should I do if I find beetles in my logs?

-If you discover beetles in your home that you think may be as a result of bringing in firewood it is important to identify exactly what type of beetle it is to determine what action (if any) is necessary.
-Timberwise have specialist timber surveyors who are experts in identifying different beetles.
+If you discover beetles in your home that you think may be as a result of bringing in firewood it is important to identify what type of woodworm beetle it is to determine what action (if any) is necessary.
+Timberwise have specialist timber surveyors who are experts in identifying different beetles and are experts in providing woodworm treatment.
+If you are concerned that woodworm could be affecting your property then read our guide on how to treat woodworm?.
 Contact your local Timberwise team on 0800 288 8660 for helpful advice.